 Place two pieces together, right sides together, and pin around the edges.

-Sew together 1/2″ from the raw edge, leaving a 1″-ish gap in the center.
+Sew together 1/2″ from the raw edge, leaving a 1″-ish gap in the centre.

 Repeat for the second pair of fabric pieces to create the second tie.